vvwind/Dota2_all_items_collected/README.md

 # DOTA2 items collection
-This script allows to collect all DOTA cosmetic items from steamcommunity market in one JSON file
+This script allows to collect all DOTA2 cosmetic items from steamcommunity market in one JSON file